 Example 2: An unmarried person wants their significant other to receive a portion of their assets.
 If you are not married and want your significant other to receive some of your assets, it would be wise to get an estate plan in place now.
 Under the state’s law, your assets will only go to blood relatives if you do not have an estate plan.

 Example 3: A married person with kids wants the spouse to receive all the assets: If you are married and have adult children, your spouse will not necessarily receive all those assets.
 Your children are legally entitled to receive their share of those assets, which means your spouse may not receive enough to live on.

-If you are interested in the drafting a living trust, at Elder Law Services of California, we offer a comprehensive living trust package that will be tailored and specified to meet your unique situation and needs.
+If you are interested in drafting a living trust, Elder Law Services of California offers a comprehensive living trust package that will be tailored and specified to meet your unique situation and needs.

 Our package includes: